 Broadly speaking, Mamula and Bridges highlight the following important aspects of the growing strategic metal and mineral crisis:

 1) There are a lot of them.
 As of 2017, according to the United States Geological Survey (USGS), the United States is dependent on imports of 64 strategic metals and minerals in quantities over 25 percent of our demand, and of 30 strategic metals and minerals in quantities over 50 percent of demand.

-2) The supply chain is not reliable.
+2) The supply chain isn’t reliable.
 The People’s Republic of China (PRC) and Russia provide a disproportionate and potentially crippling percentage of these strategic metals and minerals.
-According to USGS data, the United States is 100 percent dependent on the PRC for several of these strategic materials, and primarily dependent of the PRC and Russia for many more.
+According to USGS data, the United States is 100 percent dependent on the PRC for several of these strategic materials, and primarily dependent on the PRC and Russia for many more.
 Both nations are surely aware that undermining the United States’ economy by pulling the plug on the supply of one or more these materials would have negative consequences to their own nations.
-Yet, that does not rule out either choosing to utilize a weapon we have chosen to give them.
+Yet, that doesn’t rule out either choosing to utilize a weapon we have chosen to give them.

 We could, if we chose, mine and process all of the metals and minerals needed to keep our modern, ultra-efficient society humming along.
-The fact that we do not make that choice is further proof of the narcissistic, navel-gazing nature of the United States today.
+The fact that we don’t make that choice is further proof of the narcissistic, navel-gazing nature of the United States today.

 Richard Trzupek is a chemist and environmental consultant, as well as an analyst at The Heartland Institute.
 He is also the author of “Regulators Gone Wild: How the EPA Is Ruining American Industry.”

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.